johnnyman727/tessel-servo/README.md

 &#x20;<a href="#api-servo-move-whichServo-positionOrSpeed-callback-positionOrSpeed-is-a-value-between-0-and-1-On-a-normal-servo-this-value-is-the-position-to-move-to-as-a-percent-of-the-total-available-rotational-range-On-a-continuous-rotation-servo-this-value-represents-the-rotation-speed-0-is-fast-in-one-direction-1-is-fast-in-the-other-direction-and-0-5-is-stopped" name="api-servo-move-whichServo-positionOrSpeed-callback-positionOrSpeed-is-a-value-between-0-and-1-On-a-normal-servo-this-value-is-the-position-to-move-to-as-a-percent-of-the-total-available-rotational-range-On-a-continuous-rotation-servo-this-value-represents-the-rotation-speed-0-is-fast-in-one-direction-1-is-fast-in-the-other-direction-and-0-5-is-stopped">#</a> servo<b>.move</b>( whichServo, positionOrSpeed, callback(err) ) positionOrSpeed is a value between 0 and 1.
 On a normal servo, this value is the position to move to as a percent of the total available rotational range.
 On a continuous rotation servo, this value represents the rotation speed: 0 is fast in one direction, 1 is fast in the other direction, and 0.5 is stopped.

-&#x20;<a href="#api-servo-read-whichServo-callback-Reads-the-current-approximate-position-target-for-the-specified-servo" name="api-servo-read-whichServo-callback-Reads-the-current-approximate-position-target-for-the-specified-servo">#</a> servo<b>.read</b>( whichServo, callback(err, reading) ) Reads the current approximate position target for the specified servo.

 &#x20;<a href="#api-servo-setDutyCycle-whichServo-on-callback-Sets-the-duty-cycle-for-the-specified-servo-on-is-duty-cycle-uptime-range-from-0-1" name="api-servo-setDutyCycle-whichServo-on-callback-Sets-the-duty-cycle-for-the-specified-servo-on-is-duty-cycle-uptime-range-from-0-1">#</a> servo<b>.setDutyCycle</b>( whichServo, on, callback(err) ) Sets the duty cycle for the specified servo. on is duty cycle uptime, range from 0-1.

-&#x20;<a href="#api-servo-setModuleFrequency-Hertz-callback-Sets-the-PWM-frequency-in-Hz-for-the-PCA9685-chip" name="api-servo-setModuleFrequency-Hertz-callback-Sets-the-PWM-frequency-in-Hz-for-the-PCA9685-chip">#</a> servo<b>.setModuleFrequency</b>( Hertz, callback(err) ) Sets the PWM frequency in Hz for the PCA9685 chip.

 ###Events
 &#x20;<a href="#api-servo-on-error-callback-err-Emitted-upon-error" name="api-servo-on-error-callback-err-Emitted-upon-error">#</a> servo<b>.on</b>( 'error', callback(err) ) Emitted upon error.